freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

    -  See any replies from journalists that the source has not yet deleted.

-What a Physical Seizure of the Source's Property Can Surrender
+What a physical seizure of the source's property can surrender
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Document use of Tor or Tails, but not necessarily research into